apt-get-schwifty/thehashcoin/README.md

 Replace YOUR_UBUNTU_VERSION_HERE with either xenial or cosmic and even if you're running a different distro you won't have issues since all we will be fetching from this repo is the Berkely DB Headers.

-Add repository PGP key to apt-key using add-apt-key:
+Add repository PGP key to apt-key using apt-key add:

 Follow this link and copy the entire PGP Key, and save it to your system (take note of where you save it)